kivikakk/kivikakk.ee/_posts/2016-03-31-sopradele.markdown

 When you find the time to show up
 there's no need to speak first.
 We can just be there for each other
-and let the nights feel like months.
+and at night we can watch the moon.

 'cause now I know that every day
 I can give you a hand.